panda3d/panda3d-docs/programming/shaders/shader-basics.rst

 Each shader program contains a parameter list.
 Panda3D scans the parameter list and interprets each parameter name as a request to extract data from the panda runtime.
-For example, if the shader contains a parameter declaration ``p3d_Vertex`` (or for Cg, ``float3 vtx_position : POSITION``), Panda3D will interpret that as a request for the vertex position, and it will satisfy the request.
+For example, if the shader contains a parameter declaration ``p3d_Vertex``, Panda3D willinterpret that as a request for the vertex position, and it will satisfy the request.
 Panda3D will only allow parameter declarations that it recognizes and understands.

 Panda3D will generate an error if the parameter qualifiers do not match what Panda3D is expecting.
 For example, if you declare the parameter